thaniga-sd/LADB-forked/README.md

 A local ADB shell for Android!

+💡 Support the Developer: LADB is also available on Google Play.
+If you can, please buy it there to support tytydraco.

 # How does it work?

 LADB bundles an ADB server within the app libraries.
 Normally, this server cannot connect to the local device because it